KarstenAMF/GerVADER/README.md

 >Mario Sänger, Ulf Leser, Steffen Kemmerer, Peter Adolphs, and Roman Klinger.
 SCARE -- The Sentiment Corpus of App Reviews with Fine-grained Annotations in German.
 In Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC'16), Portorož, Slovenia, May 2016.
 European Language Resources Association (ELRA)

 [Link to SCARE corpus](http://www.romanklinger.de/scare/)

+## Results

+As can be seen from the papers results, GerVADER underperforms compared to VADER.
+I suggest to only use GerVADER for benchmarking and not for real business applications